Cet1999/Cet1999.github.io/DeliverySurvival.md

 [Gameplay Video (Chinese)](https://www.bilibili.com/video/BV1fp4y1v7zh)

+##### About this Project

-This is the game I made during Chinese Indie Game Association Game Jam 2020 under 48 hours.
+This is the game I made during [Chinese Indie Game Association](https://www.ciga.me/) Game Jam 2020 under 48 hours.
 The game is primarily designed as a meme about 2020 quarantine and online shopping.

 Jingyu Zhuang - Designer, Programmer, 3D Artist